RossPaterson/advent-of-code/2023/README.md

 ## [Day 12: Hot Springs](https://adventofcode.com/2023/day/12) \*\*\*

-I did the first part by exhausive search, even though it seemed likely that the problem would be expanded in the seconrt, as it was.
+I did the first part by exhaustive search, even though it seemed likely that the problem would be expanded in the second, as it was.
 This required dynamic programming, which is neatly achieved by memoizing the recursive definition.
 I used a two-stage approach.
 More compact keys would have sped things up, but it's fast enough.
 Not reading the